frep/radxa/README.md

 ToDo's
 ------

+- [x] rock_pro: use the rabian kernel instead of the older ubuntu-Kernel
+- [ ] rock: use the rabian kernel instead of the older ubuntu-Kernel
 - [ ] rootfs: Try to create a kali linux v2.0 (a.k.a kali sana) rootfs
-- [ ] rock / rock_pro: use the rabian kernel instead of the older ubuntu-Kernel
 - [ ] rock2_square: RK3288-chip not supported yet.
 Try to get it running!